bewuwy/lives-plugin/README.md

-**Lives plugin v1.4**
+**Lives plugin v1.4.2**
 =================

 This is a repository of my 1.15 Minecraft plugin.

 ## What does this plugin do? ##
 This plugin adds every player lives.
-When someone looses his last live, his gamemode is changed to spectator until the lives counter is reseted.
+When someone looses his last live, his gamemode is changed to spectator until the lives counter is reset.
 You loose a live if you die and you can get it by using a certain item.

 ## Commands ##
 You can see all commands in-game by using /lives help

+- **/lives** - tells you how many lives you have
+- **/lives get [Player]** - tells you how many lives the player has
+- **/lives extract** - extracts one of your lives to an item
 - **/lives reset [n]** - resets lives counter for everyone to n lives (def 3)
-- **/lives get [Player]** - tells you how many lives the player has
 - **/lives give [n]** - gives you n live items (def 1)
 - **/lives [start | stop]** - stops/starts lives counting
 - **/lives status** - tells the status of lives counting